Harshitham195/Harshitham195/README.md

-**Welcome to My GitHub Portfolio!**
+# Welcome to My GitHub Portfolio!

 Hello!
 I’m Harshitha Madihalli, an accomplished professional with over 5 years of experience dedicated to leveraging data and technology to drive impactful business outcomes.

-Currently, I am pursuing a Master of Science in Business Analytics at California State University, East Bay, further enriching my analytical skill set.
+- Currently, I am pursuing a Master of Science in Business Analytics at California State University, East Bay, further enriching my analytical skill set.

-I have contributed to renowned companies including Synechron (Attra), Juniper Networks, and CGI, where I honed my expertise in data analysis and software testing.
+- I have contributed to renowned companies including Synechron (Attra), Juniper Networks, and CGI, where I honed my expertise in data analysis and software testing.

-My portfolio showcases a range of projects that demonstrate my proficiency in Python, SQL, data visualization, and other key technologies.
+- My portfolio showcases a range of projects that demonstrate my proficiency in Python, SQL, data visualization, and other key technologies.

+## Connect With Me

 Interested in discussing opportunities in analytics or software testing?
-Let’s connect on LinkedIn at [Harshitha Madihalli](https://www.linkedin.com/in/hmadihalli/) or via email at harshitham195@gmail.com.
+Let’s connect on [LinkedIn](https://www.linkedin.com/in/hmadihalli/) or via email at harshitham195@gmail.com.

-This version maintains a professional tone while highlighting your experience, skills, ongoing education, and a clear call to action for potential connections.
+Thank you for visiting—I look forward to connecting with you!

 <h3 align="left">Delving Into My Expertise:</h3>
 <p align="left">